eagronin/mushroom-classification-analyze/README.md

 Accuracy of the classifiers and visualizations of their respective decision boundaries and probabilities are reported in the [next section](https://eagronin.github.io/mushroom-classification-report/).

+This project is based on materials from Applied Machine Learning in Python by University of Michigan on Coursera

+The analysis for this project was performed in Python.

 ## Fitting and Visualizing Classifiers

 The following code plots the target against the first two principal componets of the feature space: